S ☉ U L T ▽ N . 🜁 r t

 Tania has been an active participant in numerous bands and projects across Europe, including the Netherlands, Greece, and Finland, she is performing and touring with several proects across Europe and in March 2025, performed with Finnish Iraqi orchestra, in collaboration with Iraqi symphony Orchestra at National theater in Bagdad.

-Her primary focus revolves around projects generating original material, often centered in improvisation.In 2022, she received the Norma fund for her projects, MARUSKES and Lila Duo.With MARUSKES they commisioned to compose the music for the film that was part of Marguerite Humeau's exhibition \*sk\*/ey at ICA Miami (2025-2025) and also to create the music for Venus Requiem for Humaeu's exhibition Torches which is open to publich till October 2025 at Arken Museum in Copenhagen.
+Her primary focus revolves around projects generating original material, often centered in improvisation.In 2022, she received the Norma fund for her projects, MARUSKES and Lila Duo.With MARUSKES they commisioned to compose the music for the film that was part of Marguerite Humeau's exhibition \*sk\*/ey at ICA Miami (2025-2025) and also to create the music for Venus Requiem for Humaeu's exhibition Torches at Arken Museum in Copenhagen.
+MARUSKES recorded their first album which will be released on spring 2026.

 Tania also actively engages in collaborations with diverse multidisciplinary artists, exploring the interplay between music and dance, as well as the fusion of music with visual arts, continues her research in these realms while actively participating in various ongoing projects.Currently, she is part of the vibrant artistic community at Treehouse, Ndsm in Amsterdam where she is also teaching at her studio.